 Mission: Guided by the belief that every life is enriched by dance, we aspire to foster swing dancing around the world.

-WSDC is non-profit organization focused on promoting and growing swing dance, by
+WSDC is a non-profit organization focused on promoting and growing swing dance, by

 • Honoring the past, supporting the present, and developing the future